fivetwentythree/exp/content/posts/leviathan.md

 ## The Context, or Why Everyone Was So Upset

-So it's 1651 and Thomas Hobbes has just watched England tear itself apart for like a decade.
-The English Civil War (1642-1651)[](https://www.britannica.com/event/English-Civil-Wars) was basically what happens when you take the question "who should be in charge?" and answer it with "let's find out with swords."
+So it's 1651 and Thomas Hobbes has just watched England tear itself apart for like a decade.The English Civil War (1642-1651)[](https://www.britannica.com/event/English-Civil-Wars) was basically what happens when you take the question "who should be in charge?" and answer it with "let's find out with swords."
 King Charles I thought God wanted him to run everything.
 Parliament thought, no, actually, we should have a say.
 The Puritans thought everyone else was doing Christianity wrong.
 The Catholics were nervous.
 The Scots were involved somehow.
 It was a mess.

 Imagine if Twitter disputes could kill you.
 That was basically England in the 1640s.